AdobeDocs/commerce-admin.en/help/stores-purchase/paypal-express-checkout.md

 1. To customize the appearance of your PayPal merchant pages, do the following:

-   - Enter the name of the **Page Style** that you want to apply to your PayPal merchant pages:
+   - Enter the name of the **[!UICONTROL Page Style]** that you want to apply to your PayPal merchant pages:

       - `paypal` - Uses the PayPal page style.
       - `primary` - Uses the page style that you identified as the _primary_ style in your account profile.
       - `your_custom_value` - Uses a custom payment page style, which is specified in your account profile.

-   - For **Header Image URL**, enter the URL of the image that you want to appear in the upper-left corner of the payment page.
+   - For **[!UICONTROL Header Image URL]**, enter the URL of the image that you want to appear in the upper-left corner of the payment page.
 The maximum file size is 750 pixels wide by 90 pixels high.

       >[!NOTE]
       >